aspose-total-cloud/Aspose.Total-Products/total/en/nodejs/conversion/potx-to-potm/_index.md

 ---title: Convert PowerPoint to POTM, POTX to POTM FREE Converter or Nodejs SDKdescription: Free Conversion of POTX to POTM by using Nodejs Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---